PSPDFKit Server Security

 We deliver PSPDFKit for Web as a Docker container deployed on-premises or in the cloud (AWS, Azure, Google Cloud, and others) by you.

 We have no access to a deployed instance, including documents or annotation data.
-PSPDFKit Server does perform regular license checks and sends very limited and anonymized analytics data (number of users, documents, web browser usage share).
+PSPDFKit Server does perform regular license checks.
+If you have specific requirements that don’t offer internet access, ask our sales team about alternative license verification methods.

 There are three ways PSPDFKit Server can be accessed: